FIND INFORMATION BELOW

 They use power and control to make you feel as if you have no option but to do what you’re being told to do.
 Blackmail can be a very serious offence.
-There are strict rules in the UK, under section 21 of the Theft Act 1968 (see link at end of this section).
+There are strict rules in the UK, under section 21 of the Theft Act 1968.

 Signs of Exploitation & Blackmail